caarlos0-graveyard/shell-ci-build/README.md

 ## Build

 - The `install.sh` script will install shellckeck.
-- The `build.sh` will link all executable files with shellcheck, avoiding Ruby, compdef and the like files.
+- The `build.sh` will lint all executable files with shellcheck, avoiding Ruby, compdef and the like files.
 The max depth is 2.

 ## Usage